-EMS 280 Advanced Medical Life Support (AMLS)
+EMS 280 ADVANCED MEDICAL LIFE SUPPORT (AMLS)

+1 credit.
+1hour.
+(Lecture 1 HOUR.)
+Prerequisites: EMS 218 with a grade of C or better.
 This National Association of EMT's (NAEMT) course prepares the student to treat and manage complex medical patients in the prehospital setting.
-Upon successful completion of this course students will recieve certification as an Advanced Medical Life Support (AMLS) provider.
+Upon successful completion of this course students will receive certification as an Advanced Medical Life Support (AMLS) provider.

-EMS 284 Prehospital Trauma Life Support (PHTLS)
+EMS 284 PREHOSPITAL TRAUMA LIFE SUPPORT (PHTLS)

+Prerequisites: EMS 224 with a grade of C or better.
 This National Association of EMT's (NAEMT) course prepares the student to treat and manage trauma patients in the prehospital setting.
-Upon successful completion of this course students will recieve certification as a Prehospital Trauma Life Support (PHTLS) provider,
+Upon successful completion of this course students will receive certification as a Prehospital Trauma Life Support (PHTLS) provider.